MarioDelgadoSr/AddBlenderCustomPropertiesFromCSV/README.md

 [Run script from in Blender](https://docs.blender.org/api/2.79/info_quickstart.html#running-scripts) and respond to the input prompt with filename (format: [folder]/filename.csv ) that contains the data to update the Custom Properies.

 * Assuming a Blender object (.type = 'MESH');
-* With a name = 'object1'
+* With a name = 'object1';
-* The following file contents will assign the Blender object a Custom Property value of 'prop1' to property 'propName1'
+* The following file contents will assign the Blender object a Custom Property value of 'prop1' to property 'propName1':

 ````
 objectName,propName1
 object1,prop1
 ````

-* The objectName for the mesh(es) must always be in column 1.
+* The objectName's property values for the indivdual mesh(es) must always be in column 1.

 ## Script Syntax: